 On thinking back, I realized that all these amazing things would not have happened if I stayed in college.
 I don’t have a bucket list to life but if I did, having the opportunity to meet the Dalai Lama would definitely have been on it.

 I grew my blog quickly because I decided to put in the effort to learn and then actually apply.
 Also as some people tell me, I’m an “SEO Rockstar” ;).
-This blog is barely a little over a year old but is on the first page of Google for most of the travel related queries from “how to make money traveling” to queries like, “Airbnb Coupon Code“, “Cheap GoPro Alternative” and “Best Travel Backpack“.
+This blog is barely a little over a year old but is on the first page of Google for most of the travel related queries from “how to make money traveling” to queries like, “Best Carry on Backpack“.
 My advice to everyone who asks me how to be successful with blogging (or even the gym) is the same, hard work and patience.

 South East Asia